communitytechnology/communitytechnology.github.io/docs/intro-ct/_posts/2015-02-20-investigate-tech.md

 <h3 id="introduction">Introduction</h3>

 <p>Community technology is a principled approach to technology that is grounded in the struggle for a more just digital ecosystem, placing value on equity, participation, common ownership and sustainability.
-In this module participants will use social analysis to understand technologies they use.</p>
+In these activities, participants will use social analysis to understand technologies we use.</p>

 <p>Goal: Investigate the properties of common technologies, understand how these technologies impact the community, and identify community-based alternatives.  </p>